ethanli83/EFSqlTranslator/README.md

 ```
 ## III.
 Translating Select
 In this section, we will show you multiple ways to select data.
 You can basically:
-  1. Make an anonymous object by selecting columns from different table.
+  1. Translate an anonymous object by selecting columns from different table.
   2. Do multiple Selects to get the final output.
   3. Use relations in your Select method calls.